 The second half (as I recall, Phil Easton played the album either side of the news, with a cue in for bootleggers on both sides) kicks off with the slightly twee, but listenable All In A Mouse's Night, and that's followed by the lovely Blood On The Rooftops, probably my favourite post Gabriel Genesis song, Steve Hackett's acoustic intro setting the scene and carrying Phil Collins' tale of current events Weltschmerz along.
 Unquiet Slumbers For The Sleepers......In That Quiet Earth is actually two instrumentals running together, the first part a mellotron sounding airy theme, before a guitar heavy second half, which is really enjoyable, and leads straight into the final track, the lovely Afterglow, a lazy tune building to a great climax.

 I can hear why I enjoyed this album, and why we parted company after it.
 At it's best it's like a comfortable old jumper but there are bits which feel like that awful shirt bought on an impulse with the 16th birthday money.
-Certainly the final four racks are as good as anything post-Gabriel, if the first half is disappointing.
+Certainly the final four tracks are as good as anything post-Gabriel, if the first half is disappointing.

 3* - Plenty to enjoy, but the future direction of the band is looming ominously on this album